Issue No. 219 - April

 first of its kind in Europe.

-So, almost six years after the cease-fire, it is difficult to call
+So, almost six years after the cease-fire, it is

 this a peace.
 Bosnia didn't succeed in recognizing and building